Subscribe

 Sova

 While he is quite beginner-friendly, Sova has a slow playstyle, which isn’t in line with how ranked games are usually played these days—aggressive and fast.
-He’s a popular choice in pro play, however, and for obvious reasons: His kit is well balanced and very supportive, offering versatile intel-gathering and deterrent abilities.
+He’s a popular choice in pro play, however, and for obvious reasons: His kit is well-balanced and very supportive, offering versatile intel-gathering and deterrent abilities.
 He is excellent in a serious team that plays together and thoughtfully.
 But his pace makes it hard for ranked players—who usually don’t have the patience for coordination—to find value with him.
-Moreover, he is only a viable pick on a couple of maps in the current ranked rotation.

 Brimstone